Ted Marchibroda: Coaching career

 Marchibroda began his coaching career in 1961 as an assistant for the Washington Redskins under Bill McPeak before joining the Los Angeles Rams in 1966 under first-year head coach George Allen.
 He went with Allen to the Redskins in 1971 and was the offensive coordinator.

 Marchibroda's first head coaching appointment was with the Baltimore Colts beginning on January 15, 1975.
 Inheriting a 2-12 ballclub that was one of the two worst in the NFL in 1974, he led one of the two biggest turnarounds in pro football history when the Colts ended the 1975 regular season at 10-4 and qualified for the playoffs by winning the AFC East title for the first of three consecutive years.
 All three postseason appearances ended in divisional round losses, first to the Steelers in both 1975 and 1976, and then to the Oakland Raiders in 1977.

 His time with the Baltimore Colts nearly lasted only a season when he resigned on September 5, 1976, in response to team owner Robert Irsay verbally abusing his players after a loss in the final preseason match to the Detroit Lions at the Pontiac Silverdome three nights earlier on September 2.
 Marchibroda was also at odds with general manager Joe Thomas over player personnel decisions.
 He was rehired two days later on September 7 after offensive and defensive coordinators Whitey Dovell and Maxie Baughan threatened to quit and the players considered boycotting practice, all in support of Marchibroda.

 His five years as Colts head coach concluded with a pair of 5-11 last-place finishes in 1978 and 1979.
-The team was crippled by Irsay's acrimonious contract disputes with Lydell Mitchell and John Dutton which resulted in the players being traded to the San Diego Chargers and Dallas Cowboys respectively, Bert Jones' shoulder injuries that limited him to only seven games within those last two seasons and three years of questionable drafts.
-Marchibroda was relieved of his duties on December 27, 1979.
-He was succeeded by Mike McCormack on January 17, 1980.
+The team was crippled by Irsay's acrimonious contract disputes with Lydell Mitchell and John Dutton which resulted in the players being traded to the San Diego Chargers and Dallas Cowboys respectively, Bert Jones' shoulder injuries that limited him to only seven games within those last two seasons, and three years of questionable drafts.
+Marchibroda was relieved of his duties on December 27, 1979, and succeeded by Mike McCormack on January 17, 1980.

-After a one-year hiatus, he served as quarterbacks coach for the Chicago Bears in 1981 and offensive coordinator for the Detroit Lions in 1982 and 1983 and the Philadelphia Eagles in 1984 and 1985.
+After a one-year hiatus, he served as quarterbacks coach for the Chicago Bears in 1981, offensive coordinator for the Detroit Lions in 1982 and 1983, and the same role with the Philadelphia Eagles in 1984 and 1985.